RTXteam/RTX-KG2/README.md

 (5) Look in the log file `~/kg2-build/setup-kg2-build.log` to see if the script completed successfully; it should end with `======= script finished ======`.
+In that case it is safe to proceed.

 (6) [**THIS STEP IS NORMALLY SKIPPED**] If (and *only* if) you have made code changes to KG2 that will cause a change to the schema for KG2 (or added a major